AlexeiKotelnikov/MyBlog/README.md

-# MyBlog-MVC-Pure PHP Ready to use MVC structure
+# MyBlog - Pure PHP Ready to use MVC structure

 This is a personal project I made to teach myself how MVC works so I can use it for future projects.
 Some of the topics I learnt by doing this: